When was the last time you built something from scratch — all in a single day?

 That's why my favorite days are hack days!
 They create the opportunity to build something new — from start to finish — all in one day.

 The concept first arose in engineering, but hack days add creative firepower to every team.
-Here are 4 key ingredients for productive hack days…
+Here's everything you need to know about hack days, including why they're important and how to run one for your team.

 1. Create positivity